-In pipe welding, there is a total of five different positions to learn and two types of joints.
-The positions are referenced by numbers, letters, or a combination of the two—1, 2, 5, 6, and R—and they're meant to describe the welding positions the pipe can be in horizontal roll, fixed horizontal, fixed vertical, and restricted.
+In pipe welding, there are a total of five different positions to learn and two types of joints.
+The positions are referenced by numbers, letters, or a combination of the two — 1, 2, 5, 6, and R. In addition, they're meant to describe the welding positions the pipe can be in: horizontal roll, fixed horizontal, fixed vertical, and restricted.
 The types of joints are characterized by F, which stands for fillet weld, and G, for grove.

-To prepare for the examination, you should consider taking training that can be offered alongside the certification exam.
+To prepare for the exam, you should consider taking training that can be offered alongside the certification exam.
 Some providers of the exam and technical colleges will offer it to assist welders who are trying to pass the test.
 Alaska's Institute of Technology, for example, offers welders a pipe welding certification after they complete the 6G certification program and a number of other welding courses (equaling 450 program hours).
-Other technical colleges offer similar programs.

-Here is a snapshot of a typical full welding course outline that prepares you for the exam:
+Here is a snapshot of a typical full welding course outline:

 - T-Plate with vertical, flat, and overhead positions

 - Open butt, beveled plate (vertical, horizontal, and overhead)

 - Pipe with open butt: 2G, 5G, 6G